decentraland/protocol/docs/Decentraland Protocol for Explorers.md

 Global chat (as in chatting with people around in world) will be supported by the comms service, leveraging the p2p protocol which connects people within a single island (or whatever virtual network available).
 Everyone is allowed to talk in the global chat, even guests.

-For private and channel support we will be leveraging the matrix protocol, explorers should connect to a matrix homeserver and all interactions will be saved in a single matrix instance (as expected by the protocol), data will not be shared amongst matrix instances.
-So, if a given explorer is connected to a matrix instance, when switching homeservers, the data will not be synchronized between instances.
+For private and channel support we will be leveraging the matrix protocol, explorers should connect to a [Matrix](https://matrix.org/) [homeserver](https://matrix.org/faq/#can-i-write-a-matrix-homeserver%3F) and all interactions will be saved in a single Matrix instance (as expected by the protocol), data will not be shared amongst Matrix instances.
+So, if a given explorer is connected to a Matrix instance, when switching homeservers, the data will not be synchronized between instances.

-On the homeserver side the main responsibility, besides implementing the matrix protocol, is to support authentication via an AuthChain.
+On the homeserver side the main responsibility, besides implementing the Matrix protocol, is to support authentication via an AuthChain.
 This will enable login using a wallet, allowing explorers to use different devices maintaining the same information.
+Since a wallet is used for login, users will be required to own one for chatting with other users via this method.

 > TODO: Write about comms